Critical Analysis of Decision Making Algorithms of Blockchain

-- The cost for consumption forces nodes to confine into certain geographical boundaries.
+- The cost for consumption forces nodes to confine to certain geographical boundaries.

 - The system is vulnerable to 51% attacks.
 Entities with access to more powerful computing systems can perform more computation and pose a centralized threat.

-- The calculations take a long time thus hamper fast micro-transactions.
+- The calculations take a long time thus hampering fast micro-transactions.

 2. Proof of Stack (PoS)

-PoS don’t use the mechanism of rewarding for computation.
+PoS doesn’t use the mechanism of rewarding for computation.
 Here the validator locks in part of the funds by converting them to shares that may be added to the blocks of the network.
-Members compete for the right to confirm the transaction and higher the account holdings of the members, higher are his chances of signing the block and receiving the transaction fee as a commission from the block.
+Members compete for the right to confirm the transaction and the higher the account holdings of the members, the higher their chances of signing the block and receiving the transaction fee as a commission from the block.